 We put so much effort and time into our relationships because they are essential for our survival.
 Without the ability to form meaningful bonds with other human beings, the dinosaurs would have kicked our asses to Mars a long time back.

 However, if we were to analyze all our relationships closely, we have different identities associated to each of our relationships.
 In other words, we all wear different ‘masks’ in front of different people.
 Notice that I will be using the word ‘mask’ very loosely and it is to be understood that it is written to connote ‘human identity’.
-We can only identify ourselves with other people because you are somebody through someone else’s eyes.
+We can only identify ourselves from other people because you are somebody through someone else’s eyes.
 You act a certain way in front of your mother, you act a certain way in front of your best friend, and you act a certain way in front of your partner.
 All are very different but all are you.

 You are identified by the role you play in somebody’s life.
-You are somebody’s son or daughter, you are somebody’s best friend, and you are somebody’s spouse.
+You are somebody’s son or a daughter, you are somebody’s best friend, and you are somebody’s spouse.
 That is why when we lose somebody, it is as if we have lost ourselves.
 We meet somebody we admire for the first time, and we invest all our time and effort in creating this new mask, a role to identify ourselves with.
 And when that person no longer exists in our life, we are left with a mask which is now, of no use.
 An identity of you that’s no longer there.
 This feeling of unusual emptiness can be identified as ‘depression’.

 A lot of romantic relationships these days have been built around the concept of Romeo and Juliet, and the pop songs that glorify romance.
 All these stories, songs, and movies have got us believing in a flowery world where two people with no imperfections whatsoever dance under the pale moonlight, while the birds sing the songs of love.
 When we hold hands for too long, they get sweaty.
 We have high expectation on what to look out for, in our so-called ‘soul-mates’.
 We believe that there is somebody who will ease all our pain, lift us off our miseries and care for us endlessly.
 This is what we expect of a supreme being, a god perhaps, not a human being.
 Human beings are imperfect and will continue to amaze the world with its stupidity.